nzakas/understandinges6/manuscript/04-Objects.md

 }
 ```

 The `createPerson()` function creates an object whose property names are the same as the function parameter names.
 The result is what appears to be duplication of `name` and `age` even though each represents a different aspect of the process.
+The key `name` in the returned object is assigned the value contained in the variable `name`, and the key `age` in the returned object is assigned the value contained in the variable `age`.

 In ECMAScript 6, you can eliminate the duplication that exists around property names and local variables by using the property initializer shorthand.
-When the property name is going to be the same as the local variable name, you can simply include the name without a colon and value.
+When the object property name is the same as the local variable name, you can simply include the name without a colon and value.
 For example, `createPerson()` can be rewritten as follows:

 ```js
 function createPerson(name, age) {